 Feeding a puppy: vet Susan McKay advises how often to feed a puppy and what diet they should be on...

-(Q) What are the most important considerations when feeding a puppy?
-How much and how often should I feed him?
-I've just acquired a 12-week-old Cocker Spaniel and I'm keen to feed him the best diet to keep him healthy and in optimum condition.
+What are the most important considerations when feeding a puppy?
+How much and how often should they be fed?

 (A) Vet Susan McKay says: While your puppy is young he will need more frequent meals, but as he grows older these can gradually decrease in number.
 Up until around 12 weeks old, he'll need four meals a day of a good-quality, complete puppy food; after 12 weeks, this can be reduced to three meals a day, and changed again, at about 16 weeks of age, to two meals.
 Switch over to an adult formula diet when your pup is a year old (if he's a smaller breed), or 18 months if he's a larger breed and therefore slower to reach maturity.